 POLITICALLY EXPOSED PERSON (PEP) is a natural person who is or has been entrusted with prominent public function:

-- Members of supreme courts, of constitutional courts or of other high-level judicial bodies whose decisions are not subject to further appeal, except in exceptional circumstances,
+- Members of supreme courts, of constitutional courts or of other high-level judicial bodies, the decisions of which are not subject to further appeal, except in exceptional circumstances;

-- Ambassadors, chargιs d'affaires and high-ranking officers in the armed forces,
+- Ambassadors, chargés d'affaires and high-ranking officers in the armed forces;

 Immediate family members:

-- The spouse or the person with which cohabit for at least one year,
+- The spouse or the person, who they cohabit for at least one year with,

-- The children and their spouses or the persons with which cohabit for at least one year,
+- The children and their spouses or the persons, who they cohabit for at least one year with,

 - The parents.